ladybug-tools/spider/build-well/README.md

 	* All menu parameters interact
 		[x] 2017-09-21 ~ Floor area to update according to shape parameters
 	* Wall Window Ratio now operates as desired, updates model in real-time
-	* Save object data to csv files using Ben's format
+	* Save building data to csv files using Ben's format

 Questions 14:23

 * Would you define or explain overhang as used in this context?
 Link to authoritative illustrated reference would be cool.
-* Should 'The object' offset and orientation be set in it's shape menus or in the Adjacent objects menu?
+* Should 'The building' offset and orientation be set in it's shape menus or in the Adjacent buildings menu?
-* Should 'The object' have an offset?
+* Should 'The building' have an offset?
 Or should it always have its lower left corder at 0,0?
-* Should orientation of 'The object' occur at its center point or its lower left corner?
+* Should orientation of 'The building' occur at its center point or its lower left corner?
-* Currently object Area and Floor Area are read only and are updated whenever length, width or number of f,oors are updated.
+* Currently building Area and Floor Area are read only and are updated whenever length, width or number of f,oors are updated.
 Is this satisfactory?

 ### 2017-09-21 ~ Theo